Sharing the Vision (Nehemiah 2:11-18)

 You may have to share your vision with your spouse.
 You may have to recruit help from those with more resources than you have.
 You may have to recruit help from others to carry out the vision.
 You’ll have to share the vision with somebody.
 A compelling vision always includes four components: the problem, the solution, the reason, and the timing.

-THE PROBLEM – “You know full well the tragedy of our city.
+“You know full well the tragedy of our city.
 It lies in ruins, and its gates are burned” (Nehemiah 2:17).
 Nehemiah began by stating the obvious.
 A vision is a solution to a problem.
 The problem isn’t the vision, but identifying the problem will engage the interest of others.
 Begin by defining the problem.
 Help others to see the problem the way that God sees it.

 Nehemiah told the people about the walls being broken.
 Why did he state the obvious?
 Didn’t he realize that the people already knew about the walls?
 Human nature is funny.
 After a century of living with a problem, the problem stops being a problem.
 The problem becomes normal.
 It helps to see the world again through fresh eyes.

-The people of the Jerusalem had become so accustomed to the walls being torn down that they hardly noticed anymore.
+The people of Jerusalem had become so accustomed to the walls being torn down that they hardly noticed anymore.
 They had learned to live with it.
 They had lost sight of what could be and should be.
 They had to see the problem through Nehemiah’s eyes in order to see the solution.

 A year ago, my wife pointed out that my schedule made it impossible for my children to see me for about two and a half days straight.
 I knew this fact, but it had become reality to me.
 It took her perspective to get me to say, “You’re right, that is a problem!”
 It’s amazing what we get used to.
 We get used to churches that have no impact.
 We get used to families that barely function.
 We get used to bodies that get out of shape.
 We get used to an apathetic walk with God.
 A vision always begins by challenging us to see past what we’ve come to see as normal, to see what could be and should be.